Emotions and physical pain

 Standing up in the face of adversity is a skill set that can be learned.
 There can be so many distractions though; don’t ignore them.
 Manage them.
 Leverage them.

-To acknowledge your circumstances does not mean ...
+To acknowledge your circumstances ...
 Continue Reading →